GRANTS

 We're deeply indebted to the many grant organizations that have contributed to our mission.
 Their support has been instrumental in our success.

-The El Dorado Community Foundation plays a vital role in strengthening El Dorado County by connecting donors with community organizations to address local needs and foster a thriving community.
-We are deeply grateful for their generous 2022 grant of $61,000 towards the command vehicle and trailer for our Incident Support Team and 2023 grant of $1,717 for rope rescue equipment for our South Lake Tahoe Team.
+The El Dorado Community Foundation strengthens El Dorado County by connecting donors with community organizations to address local needs and foster a thriving community.
+We are deeply grateful for their generous 2022 $61,000 grant towards our Incident Support Team's command vehicle and trailer and 2023 $1,717 grant for our Tahoe Team's rope rescue equipment.

-The Latrobe Fund, established in 2019 by two local philanthropists, strengthens El Dorado County's non-profit sector through vital grant funding.
-We express our sincere thanks for their ongoing support, which has enabled the following:
+The Latrobe Fund, established in 2019 by two local philanthropists, provides vital grant funding for El Dorado County's non-profit sector.
+We express our sincere thank you for their ongoing support in:

 The Dave & Cheryl Duffield Foundation is a private charitable foundation known for significant contributions to animal welfare through Maddie's Fund and support for military veterans, community initiatives, education, and social services.
 Our sincere thanks for their generous $15,000 grant in 2021 which equipped our Animal Technical Rescue Team with a vital stock trailer and essential equipment.